JJYing/Analytttics/Readme.md

 # Analytttics - Unofficial Dribbble Activity Ratings
-Evaluate your Dribbble activities more than just followers counts: http://anyway.design/analytttics/
+Evaluate your Dribbble activities beyond followers counts: http://anyway.design/analytttics/

 ![](https://raw.githubusercontent.com/JJYing/Analytttics/master/preview.png)

 # How It Works
 With the help (limitations too 😪), I found a few metrics that may help to build a rough image of a Dribbbler: